-"Basically just being a captain, losing more body fat, and getting in shape," Macon said of his remaining goals.
+And while a bright future looms on the horizon for Macon, his current team has fought to a No. 5 national ranking and the big man says he still has a few things to get done before he trades Huntington for Morgantown."Basically just being a captain, losing more body fat, and getting in shape," Macon said of his remaining goals.
 "Next year I know I'll be running a lot.
 Playing the position I play at, which is the three, four, and five, you've got to be ready to bang and do all the dirty work."Reach Ryan Pritt at 304-348-7948, firstname.lastname@example.org

 , or follow him at twitter.com/RPritt.